NCAR/dart-developers-guide/src/git-setup.md

+# Using Git

+DART is under version control with Git.

-# Setting up your git environment
+## Setting up your git environment

 Set your username and email that you want to be linked with git.
 What you select here will be the 'author' information for your commits.